-The quality of our work is recognised through independent accreditation by the matrix Standard, Investors in People, the Investors in Diversity and the Contractors Health & Safety Assessment Scheme, proof we are a reliable partner with the highest standards; and one of the reasons our customers return to us time and time again – more than 60% have been with us since 2007.
+The quality of our work is recognised through independent accreditation by the matrix Standard, the Investors in Diversity and the Contractors Health & Safety Assessment Scheme, proof we are a reliable partner with the highest standards; and one of the reasons our customers return to us time and time again – more than 60% have been with us since 2007.

 'An empowering approach ensures schools are enabled by their purchasing power, [to] select the IAG portfolio that meets their needs.
 Through thoughtful planning, effective implementation and reflective termly reviews, schools and colleges are receiving a service that is hugely valued.'

 matrix report, January 2016.